Where a lost tooth is filled in with a porcelain or metal replacement.

 Emergency restorative treatment as an in-patient

 This means you are covered for emergency treatment to repair natural teeth lost or damaged in an accident, within 15 days of the accident, as an in-patient.
-Levels of cover for in-patient restorative treatment are:

 Emergency restorative treatment as an out-patient